datastax/dsbulk/CONTRIBUTING.md

 Avoid catch-all messages like "Minor cleanup", "Various fixes", etc. They don't provide any useful information to reviewers, and might be a sign that your commit contains unrelated changes.

 We don't enforce a particular subject line length limit, but try to keep it short.
+Github likes it when commit lines are less than 80 characters long.

 You can add more details after the subject line, separated by a blank line.
 The following pattern (inspired by [Netty](http://netty.io/wiki/writing-a-commit-message.html)) is not mandatory, but